tzuhsien/Voice-conversion-evaluation/README.md

     -r models/any2any/AdaIN-VC
 ```

+For BLOW, there are some issues when reloading the checkpoint.
+Please inference BLOW in its directory.

 # Metrics
 The metrics include Nerual mean opinion score assessment, character error rate, and speaker verification acceptance rate.

+If you only want to use the metrics here, it is unnecessary to use the inference code in this repo.
+You can use your own inference code with the metadata.
+Be carefully, you need to add the relative paths of converted audios into metadata.

 - Nerual mean opinion score assessment:
   - Ensemble several MBNet which is implemented by [sky1456723](https://github.com/sky1456723/Pytorch-MBNet).
   - You can calculate nerual mean opinion score assessment without metadata.